LATEST PAGE An analysis of the doctors in the stories https://swigatha.blog/doctors-in-the-dock/

 It is also now available as an e-book (ISBN 978-1-914288-16-6).

-As a result, those pages are now ‘private’.
+The pages for each book are now ‘private’.
 However, the other pages of essays and analysis are still public:

 Swigatha’s Blog featuring a more in-depth analysis of some aspects of the books, for example https://swigatha.blog/2017/04/10/poirots-use-of-french-in-death-on-the-nile/